MShepelin/UnrealEngine5Learning/README.md

 ### Dynamic Stairs

-My dynamic stairs blueprint uses construction script to create stairs with parametrized height and width between two arbitrary points.
-The benefit of using construction script is that you can see the results of generation right in the editor.
-So, every change you make will be visualized.
-The negative side of this approach is that runtime cost increases as the generation is not precalucated but rather computed during the game.
+My dynamic stairs blueprint used construction script to create stairs with parametrized height and width between two arbitrary points.
+The benefit of using construction script was that I could see the results of generation right in the editor.
+So, every change I made was visualized.
+The negative side of this approach was that runtime cost increased as the generation was not precalculated but rather computed during the game.

 <img src="./Images/dynamicStairs.png" alt="grenadeTraceVizuals" style="zoom:25%;" />

-The code below presents how the algorithm works:
+The code below presents the algorithm implementation:

 <img src="./Images/dynamicStairsCodeSample0.png" alt="grenadeTraceVizuals" style="zoom:50%;" />